 Subway® believes that where our ingredients come from and how our animals are bred, raised, transported, and slaughtered are integral to preparing great food for our guests.
-Our consumers and stakeholders expect sourcing practices to reflect the highest standards.
-Subway’s® animal welfare policy outlines our commitment to meeting our stakeholders' expectations.
+We take the issue of animal welfare seriously and believe the ethical treatment of animals is an essential component of our commitment to responsible sourcing.
+Subway’s® animal welfare policy outlines our commitment to providing our guests with safe and quality food, in a responsible manner.

 Our animal welfare policy is founded on the Five Freedoms principles proposed by the Farm Animal Welfare Council (FAWC) on the protection of animals kept for farming purposes.

 Subway® takes the issue of antimicrobial resistance seriously and believes that responsible stewardship of antibiotics in the raising of farm animals is an essential component of our commitment to responsible sourcing.
 Our policy is that antibiotics can be used to treat, and control disease, but not for growth promotion or routine disease prevention of farm animals.
 Antibiotics are never used to promote growth or used prophylactically.
-Subway® has developed a Global Antibiotics policy – in line with the World Health Organization (WHO) – for the responsible use of antibiotics within our supply chain and to address antibiotic overuse in animal protection.
-The Global Antibiotics Policy aligns to WHO recommendations to eliminate the use of antibiotics that are important to human health.
+Subway® has developed a Global Antibiotics policy.

 Click here to read our Animal Welfare Policy